Gluten-Free Banana Muffins

 These gluten-free muffins were made with Pillsbury gluten-free flour.
 It is a cup-for-cup all-purpose gluten-free rice flour blend and already has the xanthan gum and starches in it.

-This gluten-free muffin recipe with not work with almond, oat, or coconut flour.
+This recipe will not work with almond, oat, or coconut flour, but we also have another banana muffin recipe with almond flour.

 Tip For Measuring Gluten-Free Flour